 - Print directory inclusion (for higher-tier packages)

-True Local’s digital ecosystem focuses on a clean, intuitive interface that prioritizes user reviews and visual content.
-Their business listings include:
+True Local’s setup centers on a clean, intuitive interface that puts user reviews and visual content first.
+Its business listings include:

 - Photo galleries (up to 10 images on free listings, unlimited on premium)